seanbehan/html_to_pdf/README.md

 http://wkhtmltopdf.org/downloads.html

 This app requires the wkhtmltopdf binary.
-If you install this app on Heroku using the Heroku deploy button above, the `app.json` will install the necessary buildpacks.
+If you install this app on Heroku, using the Heroku deploy button above, the `app.json` will install the necessary buildpacks.

-If you're running it somewhere else, you will have to install wkhtmltopdf and set an environment variable `WKHTMLTOPDF` that points to the path of the binary.
+If you're running it somewhere else, you will have to install `wkhtmltopdf` and set the environment variable `WKHTMLTOPDF`.
+It has to point to the path of the binary.

-For instance if you are on OSX and installed the wkhtmltopdf .pkg, it's probably at /usr/local/bin/wkhtmltopdf.
-Then to boot the server just run...
+For instance if you are on OSX and installing the wkhtmltopdf `.pkg`, it's probably at `/usr/local/bin/wkhtmltopdf`.
+You would then boot up a development server like so...

 ```
-WKHTMLTOPDF_EXEC=/usr/local/bin/wkhtmltopdf python app.py
+WKHTMLTOPDF=/usr/local/bin/wkhtmltopdf python app.py
 ```

 ## Demo